TechUnknown21/Free-Proxys/README.md

 These are updated every day, if one is blocked or shut down, get another from here!
 <br>
 <br>
-# Make Your Own Proxy
+# Make Your Own Proxys
 <br>
 <br>
 <a href="https://www.replit.com/github/TechUnknown21/Ultraviolet-Node-Template">